SteSurra/Model-based-software-design/README.md

 - In case the measurement is outside below 10cm or higher than 100 cm the Level output blinks with frequency 2 Hz and duty cycle 50%.
 - In case the sensor is disconnected (no measure is received), the Level output blinks with frequency 1 Hz and duty cycle 50%

+<H2> Work products </H2>

+Simulink project containing two referenced subsystems properly interconnected:
+1. Plant: containing a model of the ultrasonic ranging sensor for simulation purposes only.
+The distance is controllable using a knob to provide al the possible scenarios
+2. Controller: containing a model of the ranging estimator for code generation purposes